lspecian/chain-of-experts-sample/docs/deployment.md

 # Deployment Guide

-This guide explains how to deploy the Chain of Experts application to AWS and GCP using Terragrunt and the provided Terraform modules.
+This guide explains how to deploy the Chain of Experts application to AWS (primary) and GCP (optional) using Terragrunt and the provided Terraform modules.

 ## Prerequisites